epam/edp-install/documentation/setup_google_container_registry.md

    metadata:
      name: kaniko-template
    ```
-6.Before running pipelines, create EDP component CR that points to the Google Container Registry URL, which will be **gcr.io/<GCP_Project_ID>**.
+6. Before running pipelines, create EDP component CR that points to the Google Container Registry URL, which will be **gcr.io/<GCP_Project_ID>**.
 For instance, **gcr.io/or2-msq-epmd-edp-t1iylu**.
 Use the following template to create EDP component:

    ```yaml
    apiVersion: v1.edp.epam.com/v1alpha1